Blobby eyeball creature in Level U doesn’t unlock anything but rupees….X_X…

 Like elevator music or songs that she shouldn’t hear

 This, to me, sounds more like anticipatory dread.
 A fear of events that are already in motion and out of the control of the speaker, Adam.
 Hapless insolubility, in and of itself, can drive someone to suicide.
 But I also think it is possible that these lyrics describe the bearers of death themselves, if it happens to not be Adam.
-Either way, a near-death experience seems to be result.
+Either way, a near-death experience seems to follow.

 If Antichrist Superstar immediately follows this…than the mystery at the center of the Hierophant song suite becomes clear.
 Adam is just waking up from what he expected to be his death.
 His memories of the preceding events (Holy Wood) are probably extremely garbled and- if Adam was in and out of consciousness following Count To Six and Die (The Valley) -those garbled memories are probably filtered through partial dreams as well.
 I therefore think that the Hierophant song suite depicts this garbled, dream-like set of memories.
 I think that the first two songs of The Inauguration of the Worm are Adam’s first moments in a fully conscious state.